Modelling columnarity of pyramidal cells in the human cerebral cortex: Preliminaries

+In \citet{Moller:etal:2016} parameter estimation for the degenerate PLCPP model was simply done by a moment based procedure which included minimisation of a certain contrast between a theoretical second order moment functional summary and its empirical estimate.
+Below we describe a similar minimum contrast procedure for estimating the parameters of models for $X_{xy}$.
+For the models of $X_z$ conditioned on $X_{xy}$ we find it convenient to use a maximum pseudo likelihood procedure as detailed in Section~\ref{sec:MPLE}.

-For parametric point process models, minimum contrast estimation is a computationally simple fitting procedure introduced by \cite{Diggle:et:al:1984} that is applicable when a closed form expression of a functional summary, $T$, exists.
+Minimum contrast estimation is a computationally simple fitting procedure introduced by \cite{Diggle:et:al:1984} that is applicable when a closed form expression of a functional summary, $T$, exists.
 The idea is to minimise the distance from the theoretical function $T$ to its empirical estimate $\hat{T}$ for the data.
 Specifically, if $T$ depends on the parameter vector $\theta$ and is a function of `distance' $r>0$ (as for example in case of Ripley's $K$-function), the minimum contrast estimate of $\theta$ is given by